 The National Highway Traffic Safety Administration (NHTSA) has reported drunk-driving to be one of the major causes of car accidents in the US, killing about 10,000 individuals and injuring about a hundred thousand more; thus its strict implementation of the anti-drunk-driving law.
 Every year traffic enforcers and police authorities make more than a million DWI or DUI arrests.

 People charged with drunk driving are meted out with harsh punishments, like heavy fines, time behind bars, compulsory attendance in a DUI school, community service and suspension or revocation of their driver’s license.
 In some cases, a court would require that an Interlock Ignition Device (IID) be installed inside the vehicle of an offender to make sure that he/she will not be able to drive while intoxicated.
 An IDD is actually a devise designed to measure the driver’s BAC level.
 If the device detects a level higher than 0.08% (or whatever determined limit) it will automatically keep the vehicle from starting.
-Many people turn to the help of a DWI lawyer to avoid as many of these penalties as they can.
+Many people turn to the help of a San Jose criminal attorney to avoid as many of these penalties as they can.
+That’s because an attorney will be aware of the defensive strategies that can be used to fight these kinds of charges and can choose the ones that are most applicable to the case at hand.

 Another unfavorable result of a DWI or DUI conviction is the need to apply for a Certificate of Financial Responsibility (CFR) form, more commonly known as the SR-22 form or FR-44 in some states.
 Besides serving as proof that a driver carries the state-required vehicle liability insurance, the SR-22 is also the only means that will allow a driver, who has been charged with DWI or DUI, to regain his/her driver’s license and enjoy driving privileges again.